arthur100500/MovieProcessor/README.md

 | 1 | 22bb500 | 1m 41s   | -        | Initial build |
 |   |         |          |          |               |
 |   |         |          |          |               |

+### Improvement and implementation details

+Build 1: Used F# and CsvProvider types to parse files, looped through all the lines and stored data in 3 objects of type Dictionary<T>.
+String are splitted by CsvProvider.
+Only one thread was used.